Programs and initiatives

 On 6 October 2020, the Treasurer, the Hon Josh Frydenberg MP, announced the Research Package as part of the 2020-21 Budget.
 The Package provides over $1.2 billion towards the research sector.
 There are 5 measures in the package.
 Together, these will ensure the ongoing capability and excellence…

 Aboriginal and Torres Strait Islander students are supported in higher education with programs and funding to increase participation and help Close the Gap.
 Discover what programs and policies are in place, and how they are being implemented.

 The Department of Education and the Department of Employment and Workplace Relations contribute to Australia's economic prosperity and social wellbeing by creating opportunities and driving better outcomes for people, through education, skills and employment pathways.

 The Academic Centres of Cyber Security Excellence (ACCSE) program is part of Australia's $230 million Cyber Security Strategy launched by the Prime Minister on 21 April 2016.

 Access and Participation programs are available to help Australians who want to attend university, regardless of circumstances, background or location.

 The Australian Curriculum provides schools, teachers, parents and students a clear understanding of what students should learn.
 This curriculum applies no matter where a student lives or what school system they're in.
-A revised Australian Curriculum will be released in 2022.
+Version 9.0 of the Australian Curriculum was released in May 2022 for…

 The Australian Education Act 2013 (the Act) outlines how schools receive Commonwealth funding and how to spend the funding appropriately.